dianchia/IncreasedStackSize/README.md

 Now, you can set separate multiplier for each class!
 Want your stone to have a multiplier of 10 but not your pickaxe?
 I got you cover!
-Just use the command `/stacksize set StonePlaceableItem 1` and `/stacksize set PickaxeToolItem 1`.
+Just use the command `/stacksize set world StonePlaceableItem 10` and `/stacksize set world PickaxeToolItem 1`.
 The settings are world base, so you have to set it for each world... right?
-**Nope**, a global settings can be configured by including a `settings/IncreasedStackSize.cfg` in your game directory.
+**Nope**, a global settings can be configured by editing the file `dianchia.increasedstacksize.cfg` located at `%APPDATA%\Necesse\cfg\mods` for Windows and `.config/Necesse/cfg/mods` for Linux.
 You can refer to [this section](#version-2x) for a detailed explanation on how to set up this configuration file.

 But WAIT, how do I know the class name?
 I only know the in-game display name :confused: